bezhermoso/ZfViewBundle/README.md

 ZfViewBundle
 ============

-Use the Zend\View multi-step layout paradigm and view helpers within your Symfony2 project.
+Brings the Zend\View templating paradigm of composite views and view helpers within your Symfony2 project.

 ##Installation